The CHAT Prevention Model

 Partnership with Ann & Robert H. Lurie Children’s Hospital of Chicago

-Angel Family Health is grateful for a partnership with the Ann & Robert H. Lurie Children’s Hospital.
+We are grateful for our partnership with the Ann & Robert H. Lurie Children’s Hospital.
 Their team provides key staff members to the CHAT program, as well as advice and guidance.